Split Rails routes into multiple files

 Rails routes file can become lengthy if the application becomes huge.
 It can be difficult to manage routes especially if we have multiple namespace and route action names are similar across namespaces.
 Splitting Rails routes helps us manage routes easily in an application.

-Rails routes file is available at config/routes.rb
+Rails routes file is available at config/routes.rb by default.

 It generally follows the pattern given below.